Colin1860/Colin1860.github.io/cv.md

 - ![Me](assets/avatar.jpg)

 ## Summary
-Passionate engineer with 5+ years plus experience building non-trivial software and sensor systems.
+Passionate engineer with 5+ years experience building non-trivial software and sensor systems.
 Currently, my special interests are focused on WebAssembly in constrained environments, fingerprinting and pattern matching algorithms, as well as localization techniques.

 When I am not building something, I enjoy cooking, being outside or practicing Brazilian Jiu Jitsu.